obsidian-tasks-group/obsidian-tasks/docs/How To/Find tasks with invalid data.md

 <!-- include: ValidateTasks.test.validate-tasks_find-unread-emojis.approved.text -->
 ````text
 ```tasks
-# These description instructions need to be all on one line:
+# These instructions need to be all on one line:
 (description includes 🔺) OR (description includes ⏫) OR (description includes 🔼) OR (description includes 🔽) OR (description includes ⏬) OR (description includes 🛫) OR (description includes ➕) OR (description includes ⏳) OR (description includes 📅) OR (description includes ✅) OR (description includes ❌) OR (description includes 🔁) OR (description includes ⛔️) OR (description includes 🆔)

 # Optionally, uncomment this line and exclude your templates location